ReactForAll/React-Course/Level_4/2. Path Params/SCRIPT.md

 ))}
 ```

+We would also have to replace our button that uses `closeFormCB` to use an `a` tag instead!

 Great!
 The form that we saved in local storage can now be loaded based on the ID that we specified in the URL.